Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ## Bugfixes and miscellaneous

 - Fixed the bug when reading a map which puts `Preview(Pack)` after `Map` lead to the game fail to draw the preview.
 - Fixed the bug when retinting map lighting with a map action corrupted light sources.
-You need to manually enable it by setting `[Map]>AdjustLightingFix` to **true**.
+You need to manually enable it by setting `[Basic]>AdjustLightingFix` to **true**.
+- Fixed the bug that `GameModeOptions` are not being saved.
+For example, `BuildOffAlly` will be corrupted when loading the game.
 - Fixed the bug when deploying mindcontrolled vehicle into a building permanently transferred the control to the house which mindcontrolled it.
 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
 - Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.